HimanshuGautam054/Netflix-Data-Cleaning-Analysis-and-Visualization/README.md

-Hello, GitHub community , I am excited to share my Second Project as a Data Analyst Intern at Unified Mentor Private Limited.
+Hello, GitHub community, I am excited to share my Second Project as a Data Analyst Intern at Unified Mentor Private Limited.
 This project involved Netflix Data: Cleaning, Analysis, and Visualization, Data obtained from Unified Mentor Private Limited itself.

 🚀 PROJECT SPOTLIGHT:
 The primary objective of this project was to: Clean and prepare Netflix’s dataset for analysis.
 Uncover key patterns in content types, genre distribution, and release trends to understand Netflix’s evolving strategy better.